dunglas/mercure/README.md

 # Mercure, Server-Sent Live Updates
 *Protocol and Reference Implementation*

-Mercure is a protocol allowing to push data updates to web browsers and other HTTP clients in a fast, reliable and battery-efficient way.
+Mercure is a protocol allowing to push data updates to web browsers and other HTTP clients in a convenient, fast, reliable and battery-efficient way.
 It is especially useful to publish real-time updates of resources served through web APIs, to reactive web and mobile apps.

+The protocol has been published as an Internet Draft that [is maintained in this repository](spec/mercure.md).

-In addition to the full specification, a reference, production-grade implementation of **a Mercure hub** (the server) is provided in this repository.
-It is written in Go (golang) and is a free software licensed under the AGPL license.
+A reference, production-grade, implementation of **a Mercure hub** (the server) is also available here.
-It also includes a library that can be used in any Go application to implement the Mercure protocol directly (without a hub).
+It's a free software (AGPL) written in Go.
+It is provided along with a library that can be used in any Go application to implement the Mercure protocol directly (without a hub) and an official Docker image.

+In addition, a managed and high-scalability version of Mercure is [available in private beta](mailto:dunglas+mercure@gmail.com?subject=I%27m%20interested%20in%20Mercure%27s%20private%20beta).

 ## Mercure in a Few Words